pmusaraj/discourse-mobile-single-site-app/README.md

 Discourse Mobile App for a Single Site (with support for Push Notifications)
 ---

-Whitelisted iOS and Android app for a single Discourse site that supports Push Notifications via OneSignal.
+Whitelisted iOS app for a single Discourse site that supports Push Notifications via OneSignal.

 Built with React Native.
 Inspired by [DiscourseMobile](https://github.com/discourse/DiscourseMobile).

 For a demonstration check out SWAPD or TekInvestor on the App Store or Google Play.

+### Do not use this for Android, use web notifications instead

+As of September 2018, this app's support for Android will be deprecated.
+There is now a better way to have notifications in Android from your Discourse site directly.
+In your Discourse instance, enable the `push notifications prompt` admin setting.
+This will now let users of your site in applicable browsers (incl.
+Chrome for Android) see a bar prompting them to enable notifications.
+And done!

+Android-specific instructions below are now outdated.

 ### Getting Started